Cupeño: Reactions

-On the morning of the removal Roscinda Nolasquez, who was eleven years old at the time, recalled the last morning at Cupa.
+On the morning of the removal Roscinda Nolásquez, who was eleven years old at the time, recalled the last morning at Cupa.
 Orders were shouted in English at the Cupeño: “We were so scared.
 We didn’t know what he was saying.
 We didn’t know what was going on.
 We saw old people running back and forth.
 We cried, too, because we were afraid.”
 She recalls that morning trying to ensure that her cats would not be left behind, which she managed to find.

 In 1903, an article for the Los Angeles Herald described it as such: “The springs proved the Indians’ undoing.
 White men wanted them, and now, after years of impatient waiting, they have possession.
 No matter the legal aspect of the case, the act is deplorable.
 It is one of the saddest sequels to the white man’s first notice to the [natives] on the Atlantic coast to move on.
 They have been moving on ever since.”
 An article for the Los Angeles Daily Times featured the headline: "Indians Bundled Away Like Cattle To Pala."

 Two weeks after the forced relocation, American journalist Grant Wallace wrote, “Many of the older people were still ‘muy triste....’
 Every other tent or brush ramada was still a ‘house of tears,’ for their love of home is stronger than with us.”
 The houses provided by the U.S. government were Ducker Patent Portable Houses; described in a report to the Indian Office as "very unsatisfactory," some of which quickly fell into disrepair or collapsed.
 In 1922, the Henshaw Dam was built, which significantly worsened the flow of the San Luis Rey River that ran through the relocation site.